10 zip codes·Updated June 2026

 4 Bedroom$2,780/mo

-Fair Market Rents are published annually by HUD for the Boise metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Boise metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Boise metro area is $1,660/month.
-Current median asking rents are above the FMR, which is common in growing markets.
+HUD's Fair Market Rent for a 2-bedroom in the Boise metro is $1,660/month.
+Asking rents track close to the federal benchmark, within 5%.

-Boise had one of the most dramatic rent increases of any US city during 2020-2022.
+Boise had one of the most dramatic rent increases of any US city from 2020 to 2022.
 Remote workers from California, Oregon, and Washington moved in and drove prices up fast.
-The market has normalized since then, but Boise is fundamentally different than it was five years ago — it's no longer a cheap hidden gem.
+The market has normalized since, but Boise today is structurally different than it was five years ago.
+No longer a cheap hidden gem.
 The North End and Downtown are premium.
-West Boise, Meridian, and Nampa are more affordable.
-Idaho is very landlord-friendly with minimal regulation.
-The risk here is that Boise's economy isn't as diversified as larger metros — it's heavily dependent on continued migration.
+West Boise, Meridian, and Nampa are cheaper.
+Idaho stays landlord-friendly with minimal regulation.
+The risk is that Boise's economy is less diversified than larger metros.
+It runs on continued migration.
 If the inflow slows, the market could soften more than places with deeper employment bases.
-That said, people who've moved here generally stay, so the demand floor is higher than it used to be.
+People who've moved here generally stay though, so the demand floor is higher than it used to be.